aakengg/ITT440-TELNET/README.md

 - Every messages is broadcasted to every connected chat users.

 **Server**
-- Server will accept multiple connection of users
+- Server will accept multiple connection of users.
 - Read incoming messages, and broadcasted it to every connected clients.

 **Client**